Building Partnerships, Supporting U.S. Jobs, Growing U.S. Exports

-The hallmark of USTDA assistance is establishing links between U.S. companies and foreign project sponsors, bringing proven private sector solutions to development challenges abroad.
-In the past year, USTDA's reverse trade missions to the United States have connected more than 600 foreign delegates to over 1,000 U.S. Company representatives across the country.
+The hallmark of USTDA's assistance is establishing links between U.S. companies and foreign project sponsors, bringing private sector solutions to development challenges abroad.
+In FY17, USTDA hosted 22 reverse trade missions on visits to 47 U.S. cities, where delegates met with 265 U.S. companies.

 The aim of Making Global Local is to increase the number of U.S. businesses that are benefitting from the Agency's programs in order to expand their exports to emerging markets and create high-paying jobs in their communities.
-To accomplish this goal, USTDA is forging new and innovative partnerships with business development and trade promotion organizations across the country.
+To accomplish this goal, USTDA has forged innovative partnerships with business development and trade promotion organizations across the country.

 Along with our colleagues throughout the federal government, USTDA is fully committed to helping U.S. businesses build things here and sell them everywhere.
 We look forward to continuing our successful collaboration with our partners amongst federal, state, and local governments, the U.S. business community, and overseas stakeholders by Making Global Local for communities across the United States.